Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/INITRD.md

    - Modern Linux kernels are modular, meaning not all drivers and components are built directly into the kernel.
 INITRD provides the required modules that the kernel might need to access the root file system.

 2. **Hardware Initialization:**
    - INITRD helps in initializing hardware that is essential for mounting the root file system.
-This includes drivers for storage controllers, file systems, and other hardware components that might not be directly supported by the kernel.
+This includes drivers for storage controllers.

 3. **System Boot Flexibility:**
    - By using INITRD, the same kernel can be used across different hardware configurations.
 The specific drivers and modules required for a particular system can be loaded dynamically during the boot process.